 San Antonio Center for Working Families Program offers numerous services and options to low income families.
-Among other options include job placement, emergency rent and utility assistance, medical equipment and prescription assistance, budget and debt programs, and much more.
+Among other options include job placement, emergency rent and utility assistance, or free medical equipment.
+There is also prescription assistance, budget and debt programs, and much more.
 Dial (210) 207-7830.

-Bexar County Department Of Community Resources Main Office - This location may be able to assists low income households and families that need energy-related assistance.
+Bexar County Department Of Community Resources Housing and Human Services Main Office - This location may be able to assists low income households and families that need energy-related assistance.
 Services offered by this location include case management, funds to pay for an energy crisis, elderly and disabled assistance and heating/cooling systems assistance, and also co-payment.
 (210) 335-6770

-CAM Social Services, which is formally known as Christian Assistance Ministry, offers emergency food and clothing to the low income, limited financial assistance for paying rent and bills, referral services to local charities and non-profits, and more.
-San Antonio Texas (210)223-6648
+CAM Social Services, which is formally known as Christian Assistance Ministry, offers emergency food and clothing to the low income, limited financial assistance for paying for bus tickets, medications, and other bills.
+The church also has referral services to local charities and non-profits, and additional social services.
+They have multiple sites, with the main downtown San Antonio Texas office at 210-223-4099.

 Volunteers of America Texas (San Antonio) offers programs for the poor and less fortunate.
 Low income and public housing, credit counseling, job training, and other aid is readily available from Life Enrichment Centers and other sites.
 More on Texas Volunteer of America assistance programs.

 San Antonio Supportive Services for Veteran Families (SSVF) from Family Endeavors provides help to homeless veterans or those facing eviction.
 The federal funded SSVF program may have funds and short term financial assistance for bills such as housing, rent, or security deposits.
 There may even be financial aid for moving costs.
 Work with case managers to apply for government benefits too, including Veterans Administration grants.
-535 Bandera Rd, San Antonio, Texas 78228.
-Main phone - 210-208-5700.
+6363 De Zavala Rd, San Antonio, TX 78249.
+Main phone - 210-431-6466

 Social Services and Cash Assistance - The San Antonio Department of Community Initiatives administers several emergency assistance programs for the low income.
 Services range from help finding a job to money to pay for bills and housing.
 Other resources can provide health care, food, and other public aid.
 Read more San Antonio public assistance.